physical-computation/sunflower-embedded-system-emulator/benchmarks/source/findTheBugExample/README.md

 The program will work if you:

-1. Change printf to print
+1. Change `printf` to `print` in findTheBugExample.c.

-2. Change the linking of libmOS to link libeOS
+2. Change the Makefile to link `libeOS.a` rather than linking `libmOS.a`.

+From looking at the map file, you will be able to figure out where the function `print` is implemented.
 What is the root cause of the bug?